Introducing SET to Your Students

 For more details, please visit the SET Assessment Guide for Instructors.

 Reviewing and responding to SET data can elicit strong feelings.
 To help facilitate the review and interpretations of SET data, we suggest starting by reflecting on your course goals and identifying what worked well and areas where you want feedback.
 Then when you are ready, read and reflect on the responses with these goals and aims in mind.
-Give yourself time to process and take breaks if needed.

 For interpreting results, examine both the quantitative and qualitative results together, looking for patterns and trends.
 Avoid focusing too much on negative comments or outliers, instead reflect on constructive or actionable feedback that can be used to inform your teaching.
 When you are ready to implement a change, start small and remember change is an iterative process.
 Compare your teaching over time, rather than against your colleagues.
 Finally, keep in mind SETs are just one source of evidence you can use to showcase your teaching.